Xiamen University

+Xiamen University (XMU; 厦门大学) is a public university in Siming, Xiamen, Fujian, China.
+It is affiliated with the Ministry of Education of China.
+The university is part of Project 211, Project 985, and the Double First-Class Construction.

 Founded in 1921 by Tan Kah Kee, a Chinese patriotic expatriate businessman in Singapore, the university has been perennially regarded as one of the top academic institutions in Southern China, with strengths in mathematics, chemistry, oceanography, economics, management, law, communication and political science.

-Xiamen University is designated as a Class A Double First Class University of the national Double First Class University Plan, also a part of the former Project 985 and Project 211.
-As of 2020, the university hosts over 40,000 students on its 4 campuses and 6 academic divisions.
+As of April 2023, over 45,000 students are enrolled at Xiamen University, including more than 21,000 undergraduates, over 19,000 master's students, and over 5,000 doctoral candidates.

+Xiamen University is proactive in international exchanges and collaboration.
+It has forged partnerships with 263 universities abroad and engages in substantial exchanges with 53 institutions.
+In July 2014, the groundwork for the Xiamen University Malaysia campus was initiated, marking it as the first Chinese university to pioneer an independent campus overseas.

 History

 Private period

 In 1919, Tan Kah Kee, a Chinese expatriate in Singapore, businessman, investor, and philanthropist, donated then 4 million dollars to endow Amoy University in the city of Amoy (former romanization of 'Xiamen' until 1970s).
 When the university was founded in 1921, there were no more than 20 faculty members and just 98 students.

 At the 1926 Sesquicentennial International Exposition in Philadelphia, United States, Amoy University was one of five institutions selected to participate in an exhibit on education in China, representing the country's higher education system.